-Ford Motor Co., which employs about 12,500 between its two Louisville manufacturing plants, requires that all employees wear face masks at the two plants – the Louisville Assembly Plant and the Kentucky Truck Plant – starting last Saturday, according to an internal memo sent to workers.
+According to an internal memo, Ford Motor Co., which employs about 12,500 between its two Louisville manufacturing plants, requires that all employees wear face masks at the two plants – the Louisville Assembly Plant and the Kentucky Truck Plant – starting last Saturday sent to workers.

-Investment management firm Vanguard Group Inc. announced Wednesday that it will pay employees $1,000 each to get vaccinated as cases continue to rise as the highly contagious Delta variant spreads throughout the country.
+Investment management firm Vanguard Group Inc. announced Wednesday that it would pay employees $1,000 each to get vaccinated as cases continue to rise as the highly contagious Delta variant spreads throughout the country.

 “Vanguard recognizes that vaccines are the best way to stop the spread of this virus and strongly encourages crew to be vaccinated.
-We are offering a vaccine incentive for crew who can provide COVID-19 vaccination proof,” said Vanguard spokesperson.
+Therefore, we are offering a vaccine incentive for the crew who can provide COVID-19 vaccination proof,” said Vanguard spokesperson.

-CVS is offering luxury vacations, cruises, concert tickets, a Super Bowl trip and other prizes to eligible customers who get a coronavirus vaccination at one of its pharmacies, the company announced Thursday.
+The company announced Thursday that CVS is offering luxury vacations, cruises, concert tickets, a Super Bowl trip, and other prizes to eligible customers who get a coronavirus vaccination at one of its pharmacies.

-American Airlines is offering employees who get vaccinated by Aug.
-31 an extra day off in 2022 and $50 from American’s employee recognition program.
-“We certainly encourage it everywhere we can, encourage it for our customers and our employees,” said CEO Doug Parker.
+American Airlines is offering employees who get vaccinated by August 31 an extra day off in 2022 and $50 from American’s employee recognition program.
+“We certainly encourage it everywhere we can encourage it for our customers and our employees,” said CEO Doug Parker.

 Wells Fargo and U.S. Bancorp. two of the largest employers in downtown Minneapolis, are pushing back their return-to-office plans this fall as COVID-19 cases continue to rise.

-Wells Fargo sent a memo to employees Thursday, saying the company is aiming for a phased return starting Oct.
-4, a month later than planned, according to the Star Tribune.
+According to the Star Tribune, Wells Fargo sent a memo to employees, saying the company is aiming for a phased return starting October 4, a month later than planned.

-Looking for tips that you can use for future market-impacting events in order to better prep and plan for the future?
+Are you looking for tips that you can use for future market-impacting events to better prep and plan for the future?
 Look no further.
 Download our white paper, Four Ways to Approach Global Market Impacting Events.